West Nile Virus

 West Nile Virus Dead Bird Surveillance

 Lambton Public Health (LPH) will continue its dead bird surveillance in 2014.
-In an effort to track the West Nile virus in Lambton County, the public is encouraged to report the sightings of ALL dead birds to Community Health Services.
+In an effort to track the West Nile virus in Lambton County, the public is encouraged to report the sightings of ALL dead birds to Lambton Public Health.

 In certain circumstances, adult crows and blue jays, dead for less than 24 hours, may be considered for testing.
 Crows and blue jays are seriously affected by this disease and are an indicator of West Nile in our community.
 Please note that LPH cannot collect every dead bird.
 If the bird will not be tested, you will be asked to dispose of the bird.

 - Call Lambton Public Health (LPH) to report the location or use the online reporting form on our website.